-My lab focuses on 3D structural studies of biological complexes using cryo-electron microscopy (cryoEM) and cryo-electron tomography (cryoET).
-These emerging methods are particularly suitable for structure determination of large molecular complexes, viruses, cellular machineries and bacterial cells.
-Recent efforts have focuses on developing and applying advanced cryoEM and cryoET techniques to visualize the dynamic processes of microbial infections and to decipher the mechanisms of fundamental biological processes.
-Our group is at the forefront in pushing the envelope of cryoEM reconstruction to atomic resolution.
-Research in my laboratory aims to understand the mechanisms governing macromolecular functions by pushing the resolution limit of cryoEM to near-atomic resolution and by describing large, pleiomorphic, dynamic structures or conformations using the integrative approach of cryoEM and cryoET.
-The long-term goal of our research is to study their structures and mechanisms of actions by an integrative approach using cryoEM/cryoET, bioinformatics modeling and high performance computing.
-Current efforts focus on three intermediate projects toward our goal: 1) to develop integrative techniques for atomic resolution cryoEM structural determination 2) to decipher the mechanisms of actions of multi-enzyme complexes and multi-component nanomachines, such as human pyruvate dehydrogenase complexes 3) to establish a 3D atlas of key events leading to the assembly and host infection of tumor herpesviruses.
+My lab focuses on 3D structural studies of biological complexes using cryo-electron microscopy (cryo-EM) and cryo-electron tomography (cryo-ET).
+These emerging methods are particularly suitable for structure determination of large molecular complexes, viruses, cellular machineries, and bacterial cells in their native forms.
+Recent efforts have focused on developing and applying advanced cryo-EM and cryo-ET techniques to visualize the dynamic processes of microbial infections and to decipher the mechanisms of fundamental biological processes.
+Our group has been at the forefront in pushing the envelope of cryo-EM reconstruction to atomic resolution.
+Research in my laboratory aims to understand the mechanisms governing macromolecular functions by describing large, pleiomorphic, dynamic structures or conformations using the integrative approach of cryo-EM and cryo-ET.
+The long-term goal of our research is to study their structures and mechanisms of actions by an integrative approach using cryo-EM/cryo-ET, bioinformatics modeling, and high-performance computing.
+Current efforts focus on three intermediate projects: 1) to develop integrative techniques for atomic resolution cryo-EM, 2) to decipher the mechanisms of actions of multienzyme complexes and multicomponent nanomachines in their natural forms, and 3) to establish a 3D atlas of key events leading to the assembly and spread of several microbial pathogens, including herpesviruses.